Testosterone’s Role in Erectile Function

 Clean up your diet

-Plant-based diets rich in green leafy vegetables promote nitric oxide production, Jim Staheli, D.O., previously wrote for The Edge.
+Plant-based diets rich in green leafy vegetables promote nitric oxide production, Jim Staheli, D.O.

 Limit fats, sugar, and sodium.
 They contribute to inflammation, which can lead to cardiovascular and metabolic diseases that can affect erection quality.